microsoft/azure-spring-boot/azure-spring-boot-samples/azure-cosmosdb-spring-boot-sample/README.md

 ### More details

-Please refer to [this article](https://docs.microsoft.com/en-us/azure/cosmos-db/documentdb-java-spring-boot-starter-with-cosmos-db) for the tutorial about how to use the Spring Boot Starter with Azure Cosmos DB DocumentDB API.
+Please refer to [this article](https://docs.microsoft.com/en-us/java/azure/spring-framework/configure-spring-boot-starter-java-app-with-cosmos-db) for the tutorial about how to use the Spring Boot Starter with Azure Cosmos DB API.